-Contractor Richard Trethewy offers advice to a reader considering upgrading her 80 percent efficient furnace to a new high-efficiency furnace.
-Although Trethewy says this move could cut winter heating bills by as much as 20 percent, he says this isn't enough to offset the costs of the new furnace.
+Contractor Richard Trethewey offers advice to a reader considering upgrading her 80 percent efficient furnace to a new high-efficiency furnace.
+Although Trethewy says this move could cut winter heating bills by as much as 20 percent, he says this isn't enough to offset the high cost of the new furnace.

-Review: Is It Time to Replace the Furnace?, Richard Trethewy
+Review: Is It Time to Replace the Furnace?, Richard Trethewy, Not Dated

 4. American Council for an Energy Efficient Economy

 This is a great resource for calculating the possible return on investment for installing a more high-efficiency furnace, including making the jump from an AFUE of less than 80 percent to 80 percent or higher.

 Review: Heating , Editors of American Council for an Energy-Efficient Economy, Not Dated

 In this interesting forum discussion, a contributor asks for advice on changing her 80 percent AFUE furnace to a 90 percent or better.
 A number of responders weigh in, with some noting that the original poster may only need better insulation to realize the same savings, with others giving advice on what the homeowner needs to consider if she goes forward.